 Sherman House Museum – Lancaster

 Georgian Museum – Lancaster

 Buffington Island – Buffington Island State Park

-The only battle of the Civil War fought in Ohio, Buffington Island is a reminder of that massive war and the battle there, with Union forces led by John Hunt Morgan.
+The only battle of the Civil War fought in Ohio, Buffington Island is a reminder of that massive war and the battle there, with Confederate forces led by John Hunt Morgan.

 Morgan County Historical Society – McConnelsville